Nazeeh21/wave-portal-svelte/README.md

     }
   }
 ```
 To interact with our Smart Contract from our front end, we need to connect our MetaMask wallet to our website.
-For that, in `code/wave-portal-starter-boilerplate/src/components/Wallet.svelte` file, complete the `connectWallet()` function by pasting the below code.
+For that, in `code/wave-portal-starter-boilerplate/src/components/Wallet.svelte` file, complete the `connectWallet()` function by pasting the below code. `Wallet.svelte` will contain logic for connecting MetaMask wallet to our frontend.

 ```javascript
 async function connectWallet() {